nimiq/nimiq.github.io/tutorials/tutorial-03-transactions.md

 [getsome.nimiq.com](https://getsome.nimiq.com).
 Follow the Nimiq Onboarding Guide, create a wallet in the Nimiq Account Manager and receive one NIM.
 Finally you'll arrive in the Nimiq Safe from where you can send the NIM to your address here.
-And you can also send it back to keep it. :)
+And you can also send it back to keep it safe. :)

 **Your Nano Wallet is a full member of the Nimiq network.
-The transaction went in and out from your node without any trusted third party.
+The transaction went in and out using a nano client directly from within your browser without any trusted third party!
-All from within your browser with not much more than 100 lines of JavaScript!
+And all of that with not much more than 100 lines of JavaScript!
 Congratulations, and welcome to the Nimiq Ecosystem!**

 <svg width="200" version="1.1" id="Layer_1" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" x="0px" y="0px" viewBox="0 0 169 169" style="enable-background:new 0 0 169 169;" xml:space="preserve" opacity="0.8" fill="url(#paint0_radial)">